mk12/sicp/README.md

 - Use `;;` for normal comments, and `;` for commented code/diagrams.
 - Use `;` for inline comments.
 Separate from code by one space (or more for alignment).

-Run `make lintscheme` to verify these rules.
+Run `make lintss` to verify these rules.

 ## Editor support